 What's going on in your world?

-All around us, the world of marketing is spinning with new products and services while marketing managers are evaluating ways to improve the customer experience and deepen brand relationships.
-Companies are rolling out innovative loyalty programs and seeking growth in emerging markets as the sharing economy is inviting first-time entrepreneurs to start their own business.
-It is a ferociously awesome and neat world!
+All around us, the world of marketing is spinning with new products and services while marketing managers are evaluating ways to improve the customer experience and deepen brand relationships through the use of artificial intelligence.
+Companies are rolling out innovative loyalty programs and seeking growth in emerging markets as the sharing economy is inviting first-time entrepreneurs to start their own businesses.
+It is a ferociously awesome and neat time to study marketing!

 So often, we go about our day focused on the details when right in front of us there is an amazing world offering inhabitants tremendous beauty, opportunity, and hope.
 It is important to stop and appreciate the moment and the distance we have traveled.
 Each day we learn more yet understand less.
 It is the paradox of learning.

-In this spirit, Brian Taillon, Ph.D., finds his worlds colliding.
-On one hand, there is science and theory while on the other hand there is experience and practice.
-In the classroom and in his research, Dr. Taillon endeavors to bridge the gap between theory and practice in a unifying and empowering way.
-While his efforts are a work-in-progress, this website is intended to be a useful tool regardless of whether you are a student or experienced marketing professional.
+In this spirit, I find my worlds colliding.
+On the one hand, there is rigorous science and theory while on the other hand, there is industry and practice.
+In the classroom and in my research, I endeavor to bridge the gap between theory and practice in a unifying and empowering way.
+While my efforts are a work in progress, this website is intended to be a useful tool regardless of whether you are a student or an experienced marketing professional.